jbn/jvns.ca/content/post/2018-04-28-debugging-a-segfault-on-linux.markdown

 and this gave me a stack trace of what happened.
 Neat!

-But I wanted also wanted to do a more in-depth investigation and find out more than just what valgrind was telling me!
+But I also wanted to do a more in-depth investigation and find out more than just what valgrind was telling me!
 So I wanted to get a core dump and explore it.

 ### How to get a core dump